GSA/ficam-playbooks/_fpki/fpki_PDVAL.md

   o	**_Unknown_** - OCSP Responder doesn't know about the certificate, usually because the request indicates an unrecognized issuer that is not served by this responder
 - **Validity interval** – The validity interval of the response
 - **Optional extensions** – Adds additional information to the response (e.g., CRLid extension used to indicate the CRL on which a revoked or onHold certificate is found)

-> **_Note:_** _The "Revoked" status indicates that a certificate with the requested serial number should be rejected and the "Unknown" status indicates that the status could not be determined by this Responder, thereby allowing the relying party to decide whether it wants to try another source of status information (such as a CRL)_.

 {% include alert-warning.html heading="Note" content="The **Revoked** status indicates that a certificate with the requested serial number should be rejected and the **Unknown** status indicates that the status could not be determined by this Responder, thereby allowing the relying party to decide whether it wants to try another source of status information, such as a CRL." %}